achernyakevich-sc/github-markdown-toc/README.md

 ## For GitHub Wiki content

-TODO: Cleanup mentioned below for defined use case
+1. Open the wiki editor on GitHub.
+1. Open the Tampermonkey toolbar and select "Build ToC for Wiki content".
+1. Now ToC is in your clipboard and you can paste it wherever you want.

+## For selected Markdown Markup content

 1. Open the file editor on GitHub.
-1. Select the content from which you want to create ToC.
+1. Select the content, from which you want to create ToC.
 1. Open the Tampermonkey toolbar and select "Build ToC for selected Markdown Markup".
-1. Now Toc is in your clipboard and you can paste it wherever you want.
+1. Now ToC is in your clipboard and you can paste it wherever you want.

-## For selected Markdown Markup content

-TODO: Add description for defined use case